-I wanted to experience the work that many of us depend on every single day but rarely acknowledge.
+I wanted to get a first-hand experience of the work that many of us depend on every single day but rarely acknowledge.
 The kind of work we casually label as “menial,” while enjoying its convenience without a second thought.
 So I registered myself as a Rapido captain, willing to offer on-demand rides on my scooter whenever I chose to.

 I did this not for content, not for sympathy, but to live—even briefly—the life we choose not to see.